onnx/models/vision/style_transfer/README.md

 <hr>

 ## Inference
-Refer to [fns-pytorch-to-onnx.ipynb](fns-pytorch-to-onnx.ipynb) for detailed preprocessing and postprocessing.
+Refer to [style-transfer-ort.ipynb](style-transfer-ort.ipynb) for detailed preprocessing and postprocessing.

 ### Input to model
 The input to the model are 3-channel RGB images.
 The images have to be loaded in a range of [0, 255].
 If running into memory issues, try resizing the image by increasing the scale number.